Sep 13, 2022

 “It’s really worrying,” the study’s lead author told The Guardian.
 “There are grounds for grief, but there are also still grounds for hope.
 The study really underpins why the Paris Agreement goal of 1.5C is so important .”

 The study found 16 tipping points.
 Most of them could be avoided.
 To do that, humans would need to stop the Earth’s current trajectory of reaching 2.7 degrees Celsius of warming.
 In climate science, a tipping point is defined as a shift in the Earth that, when reached, leads to big changes in the climate.
 These changes are difficult, if not impossible, to reverse.

 "Every fraction of a degree that we stop beyond 1.5C reduces the likelihood of hitting more tipping points,” the lead author said.

 Is Our Climate Headed for a Mathematical Tipping Point?

 This animated video illustrates the concept of mathematical tipping points using billiards as an example.

-This course on climate projections features sections on climate models, the water cycle, tropical climate, tipping points, global warming, and sea level rise.
+This self-paced course on climate projections features sections on climate models, the water cycle, tropical climate, tipping points, global warming, and sea level rise.